redwoodjs/redwoodjs-com-archive/docs/cells.md

 If the request is in flight, a Cell renders `Loading`.

-For a production example, navigate to predictcovid.com, the first site made with Redwood.
-Usually, when you first navigate there, you'll see most of the dashboard spinning.
-Those are `Loading` components in action!

 When you're developing locally, you can catch your Cell waiting to hear back for a moment if set your speed in the Inspector's **Network** tab to something like "Slow 3G".

 But why bother with Slow 3G when Redwood comes with Storybook?
 Storybook makes developing components like `Loading` (and `Failure`) a breeze.
 We don't have to put up with hacky workarounds like Slow 3G or intentionally breaking our app just to develop our components.